NTSB: Dali had two blackouts on day before bridge strike

 The strike on the bridge happened after the vessel experienced two power failures in a sequence of events described in detail in the NTSB preliminary report.
 Those failures came after, on the previous day, about 10 hours before leaving Baltimore, the Dali experienced a blackout (loss of electrical power to the HV and LV buses) during in-port maintenance.
 In response, the crew made changes to the electrical configuration.

-On March 25, says the preliminary report, while working on the diesel engine exhaust scrubber system for the diesel engine driving the only online generator (generator no. 2), a crewmember mistakenly closed an inline engine exhaust damper.
+On March 25, says the preliminary report, while working on the diesel engine exhaust scrubber system for the diesel engine driving the only online generator (generator No. 2), a crewmember mistakenly closed an inline engine exhaust damper.
 Closure of this damper effectively blocked the engine’s cylinder exhaust gases from traveling up its stack and out of the vessel, causing the engine to stall.
 When the system detected a loss of power, generator no. 3 automatically started and connected to the HV bus.

 Vessel power was restored when crewmembers manually closed HR2 and LR2.
-Generator no. 3 continued to run for a short period, but insufficient fuel pressure caused its speed to decrease, and its breaker (DGR3) opened; a second blackout (another loss of electrical power to the HV and LV buses) occurred.
-In the meantime, the crew had reopened generator no. 2’s engine exhaust damper, and the generator automatically restarted and then connected to the HV bus when DGR2 closed.
+Generator No. 3 continued to run for a short period, but insufficient fuel pressure caused its speed to decrease, and its breaker (DGR3) opened; a second blackout (another loss of electrical power to the HV and LV buses) occurred.
+In the meantime, the crew had reopened generator No. 2’s engine exhaust damper, and the generator automatically restarted and then connected to the HV bus when DGR2 closed.

 While recovering from this second blackout, the crew switched the bus configuration to use breakers HR1 and LR1 and the bus’s associated transformer (TR1) instead of breakers HR2 and LR2, which had been in use for several months.
 TR1 and its associated breakers, HR1 and LR1, were in use when the ship departed on March 26.